apostrophecms/docs/docs/guide/webpack.md

       'fancy-form': 'main',
       // Everything from the basic-product module should go in the "secondary" bundle 'basic-product': 'secondary',
+      // Code originally designated as part of the `form` bundle from
-      // The ui/src/form.js code from the @dcad/form module should be retargeted to the
+      // the @dcad/form module should be retargeted to the"secondary" bundle
-      // "secondary" bundle — but only that code, leave ui/src/index.js in the main bundle '@dcad/form:form': 'secondary'
+      // but only that code, leave ui/src/index.js in the main bundle '@dcad/form:form': 'secondary'
     }
   }